monch1962/kube-pg-backup-restore/README.md

 To restore the database using the same set of environment variables

 `$ cat $PG_BACKUP | kubectl exec -i $PG_POD -- psql -U $PG_USER -d $PG_DB`

+## Option: Postgres running on a remote system, or as a public cloud service (DBaaS)

+### Backup via TCP connection

+In some instances, you either won't have access to the container running Postgres, or Postgres itself may be running as a service.
+This is a common use case for public cloud services e.g. AWS RDS, AWS Aurora, GCP CloudSQL, Azure Database for Postgres.
+In this case a different approach can be used.

+In this case, you need a Postgres client installed somewhere with access to the Postgres instance.
+Running a Postgres client instance inside a Docker container will often be the best approache.g.:

+'$ docker run -v /path/for/backup:/var/pgdata -it --rm --entrypoint pg_dump jbergknoff/postgresql-client -h HOST -U USER -f /var/pg_data/mydump.sql DATABASE`

+This command will store a backup of the `DATABASE` database running on `HOST` to the file `/path/for/backup/mydump.sql`.
+The Postgres user `USER` will need to have the necessary database admin privileges to perform the backup.

+If running inside Kubernetes, this same functionality could be implemented as a Kubernetes Batch job and/or potentially triggered via CI.
+Consult with your DevOps team to get this implemented

+### Restore via TCP connection

+'$ docker run -v /path/for/backup:/var/pgdata -it --rm --entrypoint psql jbergknoff/postgresql-client -h HOST -U USER DATABASE < /var/pg_data/mydump.sql`

+This command is the reverse of the backup option above.
+It will restore a backup located at `/path/for/backup/mydump.sql` to the `DATABASE` database running on `HOST`.
+The Postgres user `USER` will need to have the necessary database admin privileges to perform the restore